tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/快照管理/使用限制_intl_en.md

-The free beta of the Tencent Cloud Snapshot product is scheduled to end on May 1, 2022.
+The free beta of the Tencent Cloud Snapshot product is scheduled to end on August 15, 2022.
 During beta, all snapshots are stored for free.
-After beta, snapshot data will be stored normally, but billing will start.
+After beta, snapshot data will be stored, but billing will start.
 You can adjust your snapshot scale based on your business requirements before the end of beta.

 - During beta, feature limitations are as follows:
 <table>